 Brad Pitt, And Angelina Jolie Affairs?
-Between Platitudes And Reality
+Between Platitudes And Reality [Rumors]

 Angelina Jolie has set tremendously high standards as a humanitarian and as a mother, but imperfection is all around her.
 It is part of humanity.
 It is part of everyone, even her.

 Brad Pitt and Angelina Jolie began filming the movie, Mr. and Mrs. Smith together in January 2004, while Pitt was still married to Jennifer Aniston, Pitt has since admitted that he fell in love with Jolie while making that film according to The Daily Mail.
-He Divorced Jennifer Aniston in January 2005 according to Nicki Swift.
+He divorced Jennifer Aniston in January 2005 according to Nicki Swift.

 Angelina Jolie is quoted in the Daily Mail, expressing that she and Brad fell in love while making Mr. and Mrs. Smith.
 She is speaking about her children watching the film.